SpektroAudio/AP2JS/README.md

 ## COLORS

 To make it easier for programmers to set different colors for each pad and button of the Push 2, AP2JS uses **"on"** and **"off"** colors.
 By default, "off" is set to 0 and "on" is set to 1 (ember).
-These colors can be overwitten using the different methods available below.
+These colors can be overwritten using the different methods available below.
 The pads and buttons can also be set to other colors without overwritting the colors of the two states.

 ---